rubenvanassche/Space-Invaders/README.md

 The API is documented and can be found in the docs/html directory, open the index.html file and start reading.

-## Known problems
-- When opening the game, it can be that the window doesn't show anything, just press the right arrow key and you see the start screen.

 ## Functionality
 - Aliens, Guns, Walls
 - Basic Space Invaders gameplay